 Blog

-The silicone used in these injections can be either medical grade or non-medical grade.
-Medical grade silicone is a type of silicone that is approved by the FDA for certain medical purposes, such as filling in wrinkles or facial features.
+The silicone used in these injections can be either medical-grade or non-medical grade.
+Medical-grade injectable silicone is approved by the FDA only for limited medical purposes, such as intraocular ophthalmic use.
+It is sometimes used off-label by licensed providers for wrinkles or facial features.
 Non-medical grade silicone, on the other hand, is not approved for any medical use and is often used illegally in black-market butt injections.

 Silicone butt injections can lead to a range of health risks and complications, including infections, scarring, chronic pain, disfigurement, and even death.
 The silicone can migrate to other parts of the body, causing damage to internal organs and tissue.
 In some cases, the silicone can also harden, leading to the formation of granulomas (lumps of inflamed tissue) or nodules.